MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * The above defines that some user/group shall be permitted to attach volumes in EC2, create tags in EC2, and perform any list action in IAM.
 * There exists an AWS security principle known as the *Least Privilidge Principle* which recommends that a user should be granted the lowest privilidges possible to accomplish their job.
 This limits risk from accidents or malicious activity.
 * There are 3 types of policy:
   * **AWS Managed Policies**: AWS provides a number of pre-defined generic policies that they update themselves for common use-cases (such as read access to a specific service).
-These policies can then be attached to an IAM user.
-  * **User-Managed Policies**: As above, but instead the customer creates their own re-usable policies to attach to one or more IAM users.
+  * **User-Managed Policies**: As above, but instead the customer creates their own re-usable policies.
   * **Inline Policies**: A policy is embedded in a specific IAM user.
 This policy is not re-usable and applies only to the user that it is defined within.
 It is a one-to-one relationship between user and policy.
 * Keys/Terms:
-  * Version - Policy language version
+  * `Version` - Policy language version
-  * Id - Optional name to reference the policy
+  * `Id` - Optional name to reference the policy
-  * Statement - A single rule within the policy
+  * `Statement` - A single rule within the policy
-  * Effect - `Allow` or `Deny`
+  * `Effect` - `Allow` or `Deny`
-  * Action - The privilidge to be allowed or denied
+  * `Action` - The privilidge to be allowed or denied
-  * Principal - An account/user/role to apply the policy to
+  * `Principal` - The person/application making the request
-  * Resource - The soecific resource this policy applies to (e.g. a specific S3 bucket)
+  * `Resource` - The specific resource this policy applies to (e.g. a specific S3 bucket)
-  * Condition - Additional custom condition to evaluate to decide whether the policy should be applied.
+  * `Condition` - Additional custom condition to evaluate to decide whether the policy should be applied.
     * `NotIpAddress` - Apply if the client's IP address is not one of the ones within the condition values
     * `RequestedRegion` - Apply if the region being requested matches one of the ones within the condition values
     * Various other including checking the values of tags on AWS resources and checking whether the user is currently authenticated via MFA
-* There exists a tool called the "IAM Policy Simulator" which tests whetehr or not, for a given user, role, or policy, a specific action is permitted.
+* There exists a tool called the **IAM Policy Simulator** which tests whether or not, for a given user, role, or policy, a specific action is permitted.

 ### Permission Boundaries
 * A permission boundary is an IAM policy applied to a user or a role (not a group) that defines the maximum set of permissions this user/group can ever be granted.